appacademy/SWEO-Part-Time-Resources/1-Module/1-week/1-day/README.md

 - Professional Background
 - Why are you here?
   - Motivation
-- If you were a fruit, vegetable or mineral, what would you be and why?
+- If you were a fruit, vegetable, or mineral, what would you be and why?

 ---